Computability and Complexity of Categorical Structures: Constructible Categorical Structures

 \section{Constructible Categorical Structures}

-We begin by forming many little constructions that will be needed for the rest of the paper.
-Since classical computability and complexity theory is based on the natural numbers, we begin with a discussion of their construction.
+We begin by forming a few little constructions that will be needed for the rest of the paper.
+Since classical computability and complexity theory is based on the natural numbers, we begin with their construction.
 The coequalizer

 gives the (infinite) natural numbers as a monoid.
 That is, $\N$ is the one-object category whose morphisms are the natural numbers.
-The totally ordered category of natural numbers is formulated as a slice category of the one object category.
+The single object of $\N$ is $\ast$.
+The totally ordered category of natural numbers is formulated as a coslice category of the one object category.

-In order to get the discrete of natural numbers we need a special type of categorical structure which we will call a {\it iso-comma category }.
+In order to get the discrete category of natural numbers we need a special type of categorical structure which we will call a {\it iso-comma category}.
 Whereas for functors $L:\A \lra \C$ and $R:\B \lra \C$ the objects of a comma category are morphisms of the form $f :L(a) \lra R(b)$ in $\C$, here we need isomorphisms.
-We can construct the iso-comma category, denoted $L \downarrow \wr R$ from the following pullbacks:
+We can construct the iso-comma category, denoted $L \downarrow \uparrow R$ from the following pullbacks:

-Using this construction we can get {\it iso-slice categories} $\C/\wr c$ and {\it iso-coslice categories} $c/\wr\C$.
-The obvious forgetful functors from $L \downarrow \wr R$ to $\C$ work as usual
+Using this construction we can get {\it iso-slice categories} $\C\downarrow \uparrow c$ and {\it iso-coslice categories} $c\downarrow \uparrow\C$.
+The obvious forgetful functors from $L \downarrow \uparrow R$ to $\C$ work as usual.

 The discrete category of natural numbers is described as